 Creative Arts Lab

 This is an art and creativity enrichment program.
 Children are between the ages of 2.75 and 7 years old in September.
-In-person classes meet in our studio on the Bellevue College campus.
+Classes meet in our studio on the Bellevue College campus.

 What will your child experience at Creative Arts Lab?